expressjs/expressjs.com/en/blog/write-post.md

     tags: <white-space-separated-topics>
     authors:
       - name: <your-name>
+        github: <github-username>
     ---
     ```

+    The `github` property of an author is optional.
+Including your username only (not your full profile URL) will ensure that your blog post links out to it.

 2. ### Add your content
     Finally, start writing your content below the front matter.
 Use standard markdown formatting.